Álex Jiménez (footballer, born 2005): Loan to Bournemouth

 On 1 September 2025, Jiménez joined Premier League club Bournemouth, on an initial one-year loan deal with an obligation to buy at the end of the season.
+He scored his first Bournemouth goal at home against Liverpool in a 3-2 victory.

+Bournemouth

+On 12 February 2026, Bournemouth activated the buy clause for Jiménez, with the permanent move becoming official on 1 July, signing a five-and-half-year deal with The Cherries until 2031.

+Loan to Fiorentina

+On 16 July 2026, Jiménez joined Serie A side Fiorentina on loan with an option to buy.

 International career

 Jiménez has represented Spain at youth international levels, featuring for the U15s, U17s and the U19s.

 Style of play

-Strong and aggressive in duels, Jiménez is also noted for his rapid pace, good anticipation and wide passing range.
-He had once named Trent Alexander-Arnold as a player he admires.
+Jiménez is also noted for his rapid pace, anticipation and wide passing range.
+He once named Trent Alexander-Arnold as a player he admires.

+Controversy

+On 8 May 2026, Bournemouth issued a statement addressing circulating social media posts that showed Jiménez making inappropriate online contact with a 15-year-old girl, with the club saying that Jiménez would be omitted from the squad while the matter undergoes investigation.